Your Essential Guide to Getting Legally Married in Ireland

 Important Advice – in Ireland a wedding venue doesn’t need to be “approved”, “registered” or “authorised” for legal marriages.
 There is a great deal of confusion about this online published by those who don’t correctly understand the Marriage Act.

-A wedding venue must comply with the Marriage Act, which means it must be generally open to the public without hindrance, which means it cannot be a private home.
-A wedding venue in Ireland must also have a postal address, which means it can’t be a public beach or forest.
+A wedding venue must comply with the Marriage Act, which means it must be generally open to the public,, This means it cannot generally be a private home unless an area of the private home or its grounds is generally open to the public.
+A wedding venue in Ireland must also have a building with a postal address, which means it can’t be a public beach or forest.

 The only formal authorisation and approval a wedding venue must have, is when a HSE Registrar conducts a Registry Office Marriage there.
 With me as your Celebrant, your wedding venue doesn’t need to be inspected or authorised.
 With my experience I can confirm if your wedding venue complies with the requirements of the Marriage Act.